ft-interactive/starter-kit/docs/recipes/adding-o-header-and-o-footer.md

 $ bower install --save o-header o-footer
 ```

 > - `--save` saves a reference to the new dependencies in your `bower.json`.
-This is so that when someone else checks out your project and runs `bower install`, it will automatically install these dependencies.
+This is so that when someone else checks out your project and runs `bower install`, they will automatically get the right dependencies.
-> - You can use `-s` instead of `--save` if you prefer.
+> - You can use the shorthand `-s` instead of `--save` if you prefer.
 > - Look inside `bower_components` to see what's been added.
-As well as `o-header` and `o-footer`, you may notice several other new ones, which are dependencies of the two you installed.
+As well as `o-header` and `o-footer`, you may notice several other new components, which are dependencies of the two you installed.
 Bower figures this all out automatically, based on each component's own `bower.json`.

 ## 2. Add HTML

-Go to the [registry page for o-header](http://registry.origami.ft.com/components/o-header) and choose which starting header you want to use.

-Then copy the sample HTML, and paste it into your own `client/index.html` as the first element in the `<body>`.
-Indent it so it looks right.
+Go to the registry page for [o-header](http://registry.origami.ft.com/components/o-header) and choose which starting header you want to use.
+Then copy the sample HTML for that header and paste it into `client/index.html` as the first element in the `<body>`.
+(Adjust the indentation so it looks right.)

 Then do the same thing for [o-footer](http://registry.origami.ft.com/components/o-footer), but paste the HTML template into the bottom (before the bottom scripts).